zzzzdh/Workflow/README.md

 <img src="https://github.com/zzzzdh/Workflow/blob/master/image/playlist_results_IOU.png">

 ### bias
-The outlier is playlist 2, in which the actions are clear and simple.
+The outlier is playlist 2 which has higer results.
+In this playlist the actions are clear and simple.
 So it is easy to recognize.
 <img src="https://github.com/zzzzdh/Workflow/blob/master/image/playlist_results_bias.png">

 ### punctuation